realworldocaml/book/book/gadts/README.md

 val size_of_files : (unit, int) Basic_pipeline.t = <abstr>
 ```

-But this pipeline isn't really any better than the one we started
+But this way of implementing a pipeline doesn't give us a way of
+adding any of the services we discussed.
+All we're really doing is
-with.
-All our implementation does is step-by-step build up the same
+step-by-step building up the same kind of function that we could have
-kind of function that we got by using the `|>` operator.
+gotten using the `|>` operator.

-To get a version of the pipeline where we have various kinds of extra
-services of the kinds we described above, we could just start building
-these services concretely into the pipeline value that we generate.
+We could add such services by enhancing the pipeline type, providing
+it with extra runtime structures that let us provide whatever services
+we want to add.
+But this approach can be awkward, since it requires
+us to pre-commit to whatever services we're going to support, and to
+embed all of them in to the pipeline value.

-But GADTs give us a better, simpler approach.
+GADTs provide a better, simpler approach.
 Instead of concretely
-building the machine that executes a pipeline, we can use GADTs to
+building a machine for executing a pipeline, we can use GADTs to
-more abstractly represent the pipeline we want, and then build the
+abstractly represent the pipeline we want, and then build the
-extra services we want on top of this more abstract representation.
+functionality we need on top of that representation.

-Here's what this kind of more abstract pipeline type might look like.
+Here's that that more abstract representation might look like.

 ```ocaml env=main
 type (_, _) pipeline =